PureStorage-OpenConnect/px-gitops/autopilot/readme.md

 Call the script as follows.
 The script will provide the **rule name** which we will use in next command to verify the rule.

 	./setup-autopilot-rule.sh

+> Note the rule name in the output of command.
+We will use this name in the next command to verify it.

-Use following command To verify the rule:
+Use following command to verify the rule:

-	kubectl describe autopilotrule < rule name >
+	kubectl describe autopilotrule <rule-name>

+> Note: Autopilot rules are applied globally on all git-server namespaces.

-### 3. Fillup PVCs for testing
+### 3. Testing: Fillup PVCs with some data files:

+- Identify the git-server namespace you want to run the test on:

+		kubectl get ns

+- Set a variable with namespace name:

+		export NS_NAME=<Replace with the name namespace>

+- Check current PVC stats in the namespace:

+		kubectl get pvc -n ${NS_NAME}

-Call the script as follows to fill up the PVC.
+- Call the script to fill up the PVC.

-	./workload.sh < Namespace Name>

- E.g. **./workload.sh springboot-java**

- Here **springboot-java** is the namespace the script will fill the PVCs for
+	The script takes two parameters:
+	1. Namespace name
+	2. Total size of the data files (in GB) you want to write on the PVC.

+	So here we are writing 6GB of data files to the PVC:

+		./workload.sh ${NS_NAME} 6

+	Once done you will see the latest volume stats.

+- Now check the new size the PVC:

+	It can take approx 5 minutes for autopilot to take the action on the PVC.
+So you can keep trying the following command until the size is expanded:

+		kubectl get pvc -n ${NS_NAME}